 This pint-sized performer has an industrial, sleek design that looks cooler.
 The small blade is pretty handy when opening boxes and packages.

-This small masterpiece features a CPM-154 blade steel, which is great because this material has a superior distribution of carbides.
+This small masterpiece of Kershaw knife features a CPM-154 blade steel, which is great because this material has a superior distribution of carbides.
 The pint-sized blade has great toughness, wear resistance, corrosion resistance as well as excellent edge retention.
 The needle-point tip is perfect for stabbing and piercing.

 What is truly amazing about this knife is the aluminum handle design that is lightweight, strong, and easy to wheel.